 The Financial Conduct Authority (FCA) is the independent watchdog that regulates financial services.

-Holiday Cottage Mortgages Limited is an appointed representative of Julian Harris Mortgages Limited, Julian Harris House, Musgrove, Ashford, Kent, TN23 7UN, which is authorised and regulated by the Financial Conduct Authority.
+Holiday Cottage Mortgages Limited is an appointed representative of Julian Harris Mortgages Limited (Registered in England & Wales no. 3927189), Julian Harris House, Musgrove, Ashford, Kent, TN23 7UN, which is authorised and regulated by the Financial Conduct Authority.
 Julian Harris Mortgages Limited FCA Register number is 304155.

 Julian Harris Mortgages Limited’s permitted business is advising on and arranging Mortgages and Non-Investment insurance contracts.

 You can check this on the FCA’s Register by visiting the FCA’s website –https://register.fca.org or by contacting the FCA on 0800 111 6768.

 Regulated and unregulated mortgages

 Most of the time, the holiday let mortgages that we arrange will be considered to be business mortgages, like a buy to let mortgage, and will not fall under the FCA’s umbrella of protection, therefore the provision of our service does not hold this additional level of consumer protection, unlike for residential mortgages.

 We will however always act in your best interests when providing you with advice and source lenders from the market that are suitable to the requirements you disclose to us.
 When the preferred lender has been recommended, we will provide you with information about the product to ensure you understand your responsibilities and commitments to the lender, before proceeding.